 Are you new to firearms?
 Are you not sure where to start or what you need?
-Former firearms attorney Tom Grieve discusses the steps you need to know before buying a gun.
+Former state prosecutor Tom Grieve discusses the steps you need to know before buying a gun.

 Purchasing a Firearm

 The first thing you need to do before purchasing a firearm is to know your local laws.
 In some states, you may need a permit before you can even buy a gun.
 In many states, you need a permit to carry the gun.
 So you also need to decide what your firearm will be used for — plinking at the range or self-defense.
 If you’re traveling with the firearm, things get even more complicated.
 Know the rules in every location you may be with the gun.

 Most states have a different process for purchasing a handgun than what is involved in purchasing a long gun.
 There may be a waiting period.
 Some states even have a limit as to how many firearms can be purchased within a certain length of time.
 Being informed ahead of time will make the process easier for everyone involved.

 Attorney Tom Grieve is one of the most respected criminal-defense lawyers in Wisconsin.
 A highly awarded former prosecutor, he started Grieve Law, LLC, which is one of the top criminal-defense firms in the state.
 He developed a nuanced knowledge of Wisconsin firearms law.
 Tom has also received his certification as a firearms instructor and participates as a speaker and panelist with the USCCA for live broadcasts, national expos and training videos.
 He is even serving as a speaker and analyst on numerous TV and radio stations as well as college and law school campuses.